therealchjones/mffer/docs/autoanalyze.md

 `autoanalyze` uses [Il2CppInspector](https://github.com/djkaty/Il2CppInspector)
 to prepare data structure information (C types and function signatures) from the device files extracted by [`apkdl`](apkdl.md) or similar tools.
-It then creates a new [ghidra](https://ghidra-sre.org) project, imports the binary application data, applies the information from Il2CppInspector, and performs a ghidra auto-analysis.
+It then creates a new [Ghidra](https://ghidra-sre.org) project, imports the binary application data, applies the information from Il2CppInspector, and performs a Ghidra auto-analysis.
 Finally, `autoanalyze` uses [JADX](https://github.com/skylot/jadx) to decompile the Java bytecode used for small parts of the Marvel Future Fight package into source files.

-`autoanalyze` uses ghidra's `analyzeHeadless` mode to perform these processes without a GUI, and this ends up being significantly faster than importing these items manually, even if the point-and-click tasks themselves are minimal.
+`autoanalyze` uses Ghidra's `analyzeHeadless` mode to perform these processes without a GUI, and this ends up being significantly faster than importing these items manually, even if the point-and-click tasks themselves are minimal.
 If Ghidra is installed somewhere (and in only one place) under `/usr/local`, this